-For $1\le k\le d$, if we use constants $c_{k}\ge 0$ to denote the premium rate of the {\it k}-th business line, the stochastic present value of the {\it k}-th business line's loss and that of the total loss are: Then, as we mentioned above, SES and MES can be employed to assess the individual risk (particularly, the insurer's loss in a particular business line) within the framework of a systemic crisis.
-More precisely, we study the systemic risk of each business line via
+Then, as we mentioned above, $\SES$ and $\MES$ can be employed to assess the individual risk (particularly, the insurer's loss in a particular business line) under the condition of a systemic crisis.
+More precisely, we study systemic risk of each business line via

+{It is important to note that here systemic risk focuses on the degree of capital shortage of a large insurance {company} under extreme tail events.
+We aim to provide asymptotic approximation formulas (namely, as $q$ approaches $1$) of $\SES_{q,k}(D_{t})$ and $\MES_{q,k}(D_{t})$ that can be directly calculated, to assist the manager to conduct appropriate risk assessment and capital pre-allocation.}

-Actually, the renewal claim model has been well studied in different aspects.
-For example, \cite{tang2007heavy} obtains the explicit asymptotic expression of the tail probability of discounted aggregate claims for a one-dimensional case, or more precisely, when the company has only one business line.
-Then \cite{tang2010uniform} extend this result to a L\'{e}vy process-based case. \cite{li2012asymptotics} considers a time-dependent one-dimensional case. \cite{li2022asymptotic} considers a multi-dimensional case.
+Actually, the renewal { risk} model has been studied in different aspects.
+For example, \cite{tang2007heavy} obtains the explicit asymptotic expression of the tail probability of discounted losses for a one-dimensional case, or more precisely, when the company has only one business line.
+Then, \cite{tang2010uniform} extend this result to a L\'{e}vy process-based case. \cite{li2012asymptotics} considers a time-dependent one-dimensional case. \cite{li2022asymptotic} considers a multi-dimensional case.
 As for the case that one business line contains two different kinds of claims, there are also many explorations.
 To the best of our knowledge, it is first taken into account by \cite{yuen2005ultimate}.
 Then in several works, such as \cite{li2013pairwise} and \cite{yang2019asymptotic}, the one-dimensional case has been discussed and they call this case ``by-claim" or ``delayed claim".
 Also note that most of the above literature focuses on the ruin probabilities of their renewal models, while \cite{li2022asymptotic} goes further to quantify a corresponding systemic risk measure.

-This paper considers a more general multi-dimensional L\'{e}vy process-based renewal model with heterogeneous claims.
-Then, we quantify the systemic risk of each business line with the assistance of two risk measures $\SES_{q,k}(D_{t})$ and $\MES_{q,k}(D_{t})$.
-The main contributions of this paper are as follows.
+Here, our paper considers a more general multi-dimensional L\'{e}vy process-based renewal model with multiple heterogeneous claims.
+Then, we quantify systemic risk of each business line with the assistance of two risk measures $\SES_{q,k}(D_{t})$ and $\MES_{q,k}(D_{t})$. {The main contributions and summary of this paper are as follows.